Skip to Content

 AESEncryption(<plainText>, <passphrase>[, <salt>, <keyLength>, <iterations>])

-: Hex string salt used to encrypt the string; if specified, the value must be given in hex format (such as"A034DD"
+• salt: Hex string salt used to encrypt the string; if specified, the value must be given in hex format (such as "A034DD")

-This function encrypts a string using the AES algorithm.
+This function encrypts a string using an AES algorithm that can be decrypted using the AESDecryption function.
 The key is generated according to Password-Based Cryptography Specification Version 2.0 (PKCS5S2).

 // Encrypting a string